 Until then, I challenge you to take a glimpse into the reality that is hardly imaginable.
 Clean water really does change everything.

-For more information, please see my PWPL page for another project idea, and connect with the national Pure Water, Pure Love Ministry.
+For more information, please see a children's Christmas project I submitted to National WMU for another project idea, and connect with the national Pure Water, Pure Love Ministry.

 If you're not with the SBC and are looking for a non-denominational water ministry, I highly recommend Living Water International.
 Their training experiences are top-notch!